“Unless someone like you cares a whole awful lot, nothing is going to get better. It’s not.” — Dr. Seuss

 Marriage and Family Therapy, 2015; Regis University in Denver, CO

 What’s therapy with me like?
-I focus on trauma work, LGBTQIA issues, and adolescent/teen therapy using an eclectic mix of modalities and interventions, though I tend to lean most heavily on Cognitive Behavioral Therapy (CBT) , Eye Movement Desensitization and Reprocessing (EMDR), and Dialectical Behavioral Therapy (DBT).
+I focus on gender & sexuality (and all things LGBTQIA+), trauma, and anxiety/depression using an eclectic mix of modalities and interventions, though I tend to lean most heavily on Cognitive Behavioral Therapy (CBT) , Eye Movement Desensitization and Reprocessing (EMDR), and Dialectical Behavioral Therapy (DBT).

 Some people (myself included) say that EMDR looks and can feel a bit like voodoo, however it’s also been shown to be highly effective in the treatment of many types of trauma.
 I like this modality not only because I’ve watched many people find empowerment and freedom from past traumatic experiences, but also because of the emphasis on deconstructing the shame and detrimental self-beliefs left in the wake of trauma.
 At the end of this process, we focus on installing more balanced and healthy beliefs about self and the world that allows people to finally recognize their self-worth and value, maintain healthy relationships, and improve their functioning in all areas of life.